kingluddite/web-dev-notes/frontend/js/json/03-local-storage.md

 When something is saved in localStorage it is referred to as an `item`

 ## setItem( name, object)
-* object (or string of text that we will be saving)
+* Object (or string of text that we will be saving)

 ```js
 var siteName = 'My Site';